• Home

 cost on DIY throw pillows, stripe fabric, on window seat, ikea dish towel, tablecloth, pottery barn napkin, world market

 However, pillows can be expensive.
-It usually ranges from $20 – $80 per pillow depends on the size and brand.
-And when you think about that you probably need at least 10+ pillows for your home at the same time, plus change them seasonally – it can be quite expensive!
+For store standard sized throw pillows, it usually ranges from $20 – $80 per pillow depends on the size and brand.

-So after looking at pillows online and in store, I have decided to make as much DIY pillow as possible to cut on the cost, plus it is guaranteed to fit my home decor style.
-My current pillow collection is 50% store bought and 50% DIY.
-And I’m slowly converting more fabric into cute pillows!
+So after looking at pillows online and in store, I have decided to make as much DIY custom pillow as possible to cut on the cost, plus it is guaranteed to fit my home decor style.
+My current pillow collection is 20% store bought and 80% DIY.
+And I’m very proud of my unique custom throw pillow collection!

-Another big pro for DIY pillows?
-You can add zippers or any openings! some store bought pillows are completely sewn closed, so there’s no way to wash the cover by itself.
+Another big pro for making your own pillow covers?
+You can add zippers or any openings of your choice!
+In fact, some store bought pillows are completely sewn closed, so there’s no way to wash the pillow cover by itself.

 cost of DIY pillows, stripe fabric, on window seat, ikea dish towel, tablecloth, pottery barn shobori dot napkin